elivz/VzAddress-Craft/README.md

     {{ entry.fieldName.dynamicMap(options, icon) }}

 * The options array mirrors the [MapOptions](https://developers.google.com/maps/documentation/javascript/3.exp/reference#MapOptions) configuration from Google Maps Javascript API.
 All available options are shown in the example above.
+Only the `width`, `height`, & `zoom` options are set by default.
 * The icon array is used for configuring the look of the marker icon.
 All available options are shown in the example above.

 Installation